Writers Work Review: Legit or Not?

-The most striking feature is perhaps the web-based text editor which updates your work live as you work on it making it a better alternative to Word.
+The text editor updates the writer´s work in real time.
+A bit like Google Docs.
 It comes with a readability grade level and score that automatically updates as you write.
-There is also a character and sentence counter plus a word checker and live word.
+Small features such as a character and sentence counter and a word checker hyperlinks and formatting are quite handy.

-A dig around the feature unearths the capacity to incorporate header tags, hyperlinks, and formatting.
-You also get a light bulb feature which illuminates whenever you highlight a word that links to synonyms or dictionary definitions.
-In addition, you can activate background noise functions with sounds that mimic Hogwarts library and outdoor serenity.
-Last but not the least, this editor seamlessly links to other features in such a way that you can link it to other documents or track time spent working on it.
+Different to other text editors, you get a light bulb feature which illuminates whenever you highlight a word that links to synonyms or dictionary definitions.
+A background noise can be activated with sounds that mimic Hogwarts library and outdoor serenity.

-The materials cover subjects such as pitching and copywriting, and if used the right ways, they will come in handy to help anyone who is trying to learn the trade of writing.
+The “University” feature offers materials that cover subjects such as pitching and copy-writing.
+If you are planning to make writing to your main income, this can come in handy to help.
 You will get a small but structured course where you what you’ve covered and how you are progressing.
 And though there isn’t a lot of content here, you will get all you need to get started if you are a greenhorn.

-Oddly, there isn’t a single feature of this platform that would justify you to buy a subscription, but when put together, it is a compelling package more so novices who are dipping their toes into the arena for the first time.
+None of the features is new or in any way different to other platforms but it is a compelling package for freelance writers who are dipping their toes into the arena for the first time.

 All in all, this Writers Work review can say that 47 dollars is not a lot of money to invest in a different freelance career, particularly given that this fundamentally comes with an inbuilt freelance writing.
 Nevertheless, if you are going to purchase its essential to know that you are obtaining a tool that will possibly help you to found a freelance writing occupation if you have the drive, skills, and determination, the corporation’s advertisements might propose it is easier than that – but it’s not.